 A nutrient-packed meal will keep your body functioning for hours, giving you enough energy for undergoing treatments.
 Each meal should consist of vitamins, minerals, and antioxidants and this is where a professional nutritionist must help you.
 They will create an eating plan specifically for your body.
 It would be better if they create a weekly grocery shopping list for you as well.

 7. Be careful with supplements

 Supplements may seem like a quick way to get all the nutrients you need.
 However, they can do more harm than good.
-Supplements aren’t controlled by the FDA and many contain harmful chemicals, such as artificial colors, hydrogenated oils, toxic heavy metals, and titanium dioxide, among the others.
+Supplements aren’t controlled by the FDA and many contain harmful chemicals, such as artificial colors, hydrogenated oils, toxic heavy metals, and titanium dioxide, among others.
 The solution?
-Aim to get your nutrients from the whole foods instead.
+Aim to get your nutrients from whole foods instead.